OfflineIMAP/offlineimap/README.md

 You should first check if your distribution already packages OfflineIMAP for you.
 Downloads releases as [tarball or zipball](https://github.com/OfflineIMAP/offlineimap/tags).

-## Feedbacks and contributions
+## Feedback and contributions

-**The user discussions, development, announcements and all the exciting stuff take place on the mailing list.** While not mandatory to send emails, you can [subscribe here](http://lists.alioth.debian.org/mailman/listinfo/offlineimap-project).
+**The user discussions, development, announcements and all the exciting stuff take place on the mailing list.** While joining isn't mandatory to send emails, you can [subscribe here](http://lists.alioth.debian.org/mailman/listinfo/offlineimap-project).

-Bugs, issues and contributions can be requested to both the mailing list or the [official Github project][offlineimap].
+Bugs, issues, and contributions can be sent to both the mailing list or the [official Github project][offlineimap].

 ## The community

 * OfflineIMAP's main site is the [project page at Github][offlineimap].
 * There is the [OfflineIMAP community's website][website].
 * And finally, [the wiki][wiki].

 ## Requirements & dependencies